 I just love to eat salads made of cucumbers and tomatoes from my parent’s garden and can’t wait to try the fresh ones this year.
 It’s hard to explain that but the taste is totally different.
-Strawberries from dacha are also delicious.
-Some people gather wild strawberries in forests, which also taste great and high in vitamins.
-All these berries are natural, tasty and contribute to healthy diet.

-Some people grow fresh produce to sell but I do not believe it’s highly profitable.
+Some people grow fresh produce to sell, but I do not believe it’s highly profitable.
 It can provide some small additional income.

 This year the number of Russian gardeners is likely to increase due to the plunge of Russian ruble against US dollar and Euro.
 Many locals say that it has become too expensive to travel abroad or even go for a vacation by the sea in Russia.

 Where else to go as not to the local countryside, to the famous dacha?